akorkovelos/agrodem/README.md

 - Download and install python through anaconda distribution
 - Make sure jupyter notebook is active
 - Install requirements as described below
-- Open and run notebook in order; Part A - Part B and Part C
+- Open and run notebook in order; Part 1 - Part 2 and Part 3

 ## Installation